NiceneNerd/BCML/docs/trouble.md

 1. You accidentally turned on the "Use BCML without a Cemu installation" setting.
 2. The BCML graphic pack is not enabled in Cemu.
 BCML attempts to enable it automatically, but permissions issues can prevent this sometimes.
-Enable the pack in the Cemu grahpic pack menu at `The Legend of Zelda: Breath of the Wild/Mods/BCML`.
+Enable the pack in the Cemu graphic pack menu at `The Legend of Zelda: Breath of the Wild/Mods/BCML`.
+In some rare cases, you may need to restart both BCML and Cemu and remerge for this to work.
 3. Your Cemu folder is in OneDrive, which doesn't cooperate for some reason.
 4. You have a weird problem involving hard links and filesystem permissions, in which turn on the "Disable hard links for master mod" setting.